jpawlyn/docker-aws-sam-local/README.md

 	-v /var/run/docker.sock:/var/run/docker.sock \
 	-v "$(PWD)":/var/opt \
 	-p "3000:3000" \
-	cnadiminti/aws-sam-local
+	xevo/aws-sam-local

 ```

 This will add your current directory as a volume to the container and publish host port to container port.

-For working examples please take a look at the [`Makefile`](https://github.com/cnadiminti/docker-aws-sam-local/blob/master/Makefile) and [`docker-compose.yaml`](https://github.com/cnadiminti/docker-aws-sam-local/blob/master/docker-compose.yaml) files in the source repository.
+For working examples please take a look at the [`Makefile`](Makefile) and [`docker-compose.yaml`](/docker-compose.yaml) files in the source repository.
 Note that `PWD` above should resolve to a path on the host (the machine running Docker), not something within a Docker container.

 ## License